The PML Co-Pilot v3 is a 100% CPR-compatible altimeter at a great price!

 DEPLOYMENT IGNITER SELECTION

-Electric matches or igniters have a higher degree of reliability due to their more consistent current requirements.
-The altimeters and staging timers that PML offers can be used with most low-current igniters, including flashbulbs.
+Electric matches have a higher degree of reliability due to their more consistent current requirements.
+The Co-Pilot v3 altimeter that PML offers can be used with most low-current e-matches and flashbulbs.
 The resistance reading of what you intend to use is important.
 Here`s why:

 E = I x R, where E is Voltage, I is Amperage, and R is resistance.
 We know the Voltage involved depending on the onboard battery.
 We also know from the specifications of the unit that the ignition device must fire with a certain amperage range.
 So, we need to find R, the Resistance, to determine which ignition device can work successfully with the device we intend to use.